vjelic/pytorch-glog-fork/rocm-docs/caffe2-build.md

 6. Inception_v2
 7. Resnet50

-*Special case:* Inception_v2 and Resnet50 will need their corresponding protobuf files to run the benchmarks.
+*Special case:* Inception_v2 will need model protobuf files to run the benchmarks.
 Protobufs can be downloaded from caffe2 model zoo using the below command.
-Substitute model_name with `inception_v2` or `resnet50`

 ```
-python caffe2/python/models/download.py <model_name>
+python caffe2/python/models/download.py inception_v2
 ```
 This will download the protobufs to current working directory.

-To run benchmarks for networks MLP, AlexNet, OverFeat, VGGA, Inception, run the command replacing `<name_of_the_netwrok>` with one of the networks.
+To run benchmarks for networks MLP, AlexNet, OverFeat, VGGA, Inception, Resnet50 run the command replacing `<name_of_the_netwrok>` with one of the networks.

 ```
 python caffe2/python/convnet_benchmarks.py --batch_size 64 --model <name_of_the_network> --engine MIOPEN --layer_wise_benchmark True --net_type simple

 ```
-To run Inception_v2 or Resnet50, please add additional argument `--model_path` to the above command which should point to the model directories downloaded above.
+To run Inception_v2, please add additional argument `--model_path` to the above command which should point to the model directories downloaded above.

 ```
 python caffe2/python/convnet_benchmarks.py --batch_size 64 --model <name_of_the_network> --engine MIOPEN --layer_wise_benchmark True --net_type simple --model_path <path_to_model_protobufs>

 ```